jhudsl/Adv_Reproducibility_in_Cancer_Informatics/docs/07-launching-docker.md

 ![](resources/images/07-launching-docker_files/figure-docx//1IJ_uFxJud7OdIAr6p8ZOzvYs-SGDqa7g4cUHtUld03I_gfbb8cb91d5_0_116.png){width=100%}

-From command line, run one of these commands depending on whether you'd like to use Python or Docker:
+From command line, run one of these commands depending on whether you'd like to use Python or R:

 <details> <summary> To obtain the **python docker image** </summary>
 ```